 The DebriSat project is a collaboration of the NASA Orbital Debris Program Office (ODPO), the Air Force Space and Missile Systems Center (SMC), The Aerospace Corporation (Aerospace), the University of Florida, and the Air Force Arnold Engineering Development Complex (AEDC).
 The project's goal is to design and fabricate a 56-kg class spacecraft mock-up (“DebriSat”) representative of modern payloads in the low Earth orbit (LEO) environment, conduct a hypervelocity impact test to catastrophically break it up, collect fragments as small as 2 millimeters in size, measure and characterize the fragment properties, and then use the data to improve space situational awareness and satellite breakup models.

 The DebriSat design was based on a survey of modern satellites in LEO [Clark, Werremeyer].
 All major design decisions, including the selection of components, subsystems, mass fractions, structure, and construction methods were reviewed and approved by Aerospace subject matter experts.
 Shown in Figure 1, the DebriSat body was covered with multi-layer insulation (MLI) and three solar panels were attached to one side of the main body.
-The table shows a comparison of DebriSat and SOCIT targets and test conditions.
+The table, displayed in Figure 2, shows a comparison of DebriSat and SOCIT targets and test conditions.

 To reduce the project cost, a decision was made to emulate the majority of components.
 The emulated components were based on existing designs of flight hardware, including structure, dimensions, materials, and connection mechanisms.
 At the end of the assembly, DebriSat was subjected to a standard vibration test to ensure the integrity of the structure.